Konstrukteur/hacker-news-react/README.md

 # Hacker News App

-## Write a To-Do list application with javascript
+## Write an api served app application with React

 The goal of this project is to write a simple custom implementation of the Hacker News at ycombinator [https://news.ycombinator.com/news](https://news.ycombinator.com/news).